network-flows/Lonestar-Mod-Guide/docs/Content.md

 - Weight1-3: Chances of this script to be chosen in a  ScriptGroup.
 - Group1-3: Which ScriptGroup this script belongs to.
     - Exactly 1 script of each ScriptGroup will be executed
-    - Eg: if there are 3 scripts S1(Group1 = 1), S2(Group2 = 2, Weight2 = 40), and S3(Group3 = 2, Weight3 = 60), then S1 will be executed first, then SB(40%) or SC(60%) will be executed.
+    - Eg: if there are 3 scripts: S1 (Group1 = 1), S2 (Group2 = 2, Weight2 = 40), and S3 (Group3 = 2, Weight3 = 60), then S1 will be executed first, then SB (40%) or SC (60%) will be executed.
 - Jump1-3: Jumps to a new page when this script finishes.
     - If left empty, end this event.
     - If multiple scripts are executed, the last non-empty jump will take effect.
     - Some scripts may have multiple Jump targets.
 (Eg. when trading a Unit for star coins, if cancelled at the unit choice screen, will jump to a different page, offering no star coins and showing a different description.)
+    - The jump target can also be controlled with code by setting `option.jumpID`.

 ### Writing your own scripts

 Inherit the `OptionContent` Class and implement the  following functions:

+- `OnOptionInit`: Process description text, lock the reward, hide this option, etc.
-- `Check`: Check preconditions of the option.
+- `Check`: Check preconditions of this option.
 Return false to disable this option.
 (Eg. when you have not enough star coins to pay)
-- `OnOptionInit`: Process description text, lock the reward, etc.
-- `Do`: Execute the script.
+- `Do`: Execute this script.

 If you have correctly extracted the game files in [Getting Started](Start_EN.md#disassemble-the-game-optional), there are many examples that will help you design your events.
-Note that the field types of extracted csv file is slightly different from that of TutorialMod.
-(Eg. ID in vanilla game is int instead of string) Use TutorialMod's version.
+Note that the field types of extracted csv file are slightly different from that of TutorialMod.
+(Eg. ID in vanilla game is int instead of string) Please use TutorialMod's version.

 ### Turning an event into a Call for Support